moflaherty/GettingAndCleaningDataCourseProject/README.md

 ##Step 4
 Run the script.
 If there are no errors, a file called "tidyData.txt" will be created in the data folder.

+##Step 5
+If you want to read this data back into R, you can use this code: tidyData <- read.table("data\\tidyData.txt")